 Knowing how garage door springs work is like knowing how pool skimmers work.
 Some old homes use sliding, folding, or swinging doors, but the common sight you’ll see nowadays in most garages is the use of overhead doors with a track-and-roller system.
 Doors are expected to be heavy, may they be insulated metal or wood panels.
 An average garage door that measures 16 x 7 feet can weigh 280 pounds or more.

-Two types of springs make the door easy to open and close by counterbalancing its weight.
+BBM Garage Door Repair in Houston says that there are two types of springs make the door easy to open and close by counterbalancing its weight.
 Torsion springs are mounted above the door on a long metal bar.
 The spring winds tightly when the door is closed and unwinds when the door is opened.
 Tension springs on either side of the overhead track are normally used for doors that are smaller and lighter in weight.

 Replacing a Garage Door Spring